 As a business owner, you usually don’t have amounts withheld from pay for income taxes and Social Security/Medicare taxes during the year, as employees do.
 You can use the tax worksheets on IRS Form 1040-ES to calculate estimated taxes and self-employment taxes.
-You must pay estimated taxes during the year to avoid penalties for underpayment.
-In most years and for most taxpayers, the due dates are April 15, June 15, September 15, and January 15 of the next year.
+You must pay estimated taxes during the year to avoid penalties for underpaying.
+In most years, and for most taxpayers, the due dates are April 15, June 15, September 15, and January 15 of the next year.

 If you have employees, you must withhold federal income taxes from employees, pay several types of employment taxes, and file tax reports to the IRS and the Social Security Administration (SSA).

 You and your employees must each pay half of FICA taxes for Social Security and Medicare.
-The rate is the same as for self-employment tax (15.3%), based on the employee’s taxable income.
-You withhold the employee part from employee paychecks and set aside your part as the employer to be paid to the IRS.
+The rate is the same as self-employment tax (15.3%), based on the employee’s taxable income.
+You withhold the employee part from employee paychecks and set aside your part as the employer to pay to the IRS.
 You must pay FICA taxes and federal income tax withholding at least monthly and report quarterly on IRS Schedule D, Form 941.